 My band used to figure out their songs note for note.
 That's really how I learned how to play.

-One of my teachers in high school (actually he showed up at one of your Victor's Hawthorne jams) gave me a cassette tape
+One of my teachers in high school, Phil Dollard (he actually showed up at one of your Victor's Hawthorne jams), gave me a cassette tape

 of Stevie Ray Vaughan's "Texas flood" and some Eric Clapton, Duane Allman anthologies.
 I started really digging that stuff.